FoodBank of New Jersey $25,000 contribution to help fund FEED AC

 Most Popular

+EGG HARBOR TOWNSHIP — Atlantic Christian School students from kindergarten to 12th grade got into the Christmas spirit in December as they par…

+EGG HARBOR TOWNSHIP — The men’s group at the Village Grande at English Mill, a retirement community on Mill Road in the township, recently com…

-Welcome to Historic Galloway, The Current’s weekly feature that looks back through Galloway Township history.
-Each week we get a chance to lea…
+Welcome to History Notes, our weekly feature that looks at Egg Harbor Township history.
+Each week we get a chance to learn or reminisce courte…

-SOMERS POINT — As the calendar comes to a close for 2020, so has the career of one of the district's best loved educators as Doreen Lee, princ…

-STONE HARBOR — Cape Regional’s Claire C. Brodesser Surgery Center was the recipient of an $800 donation representing 20 percent of sales on Bl…
+EGG HARBOR TOWNSHIP — Atlantic Christian School students from kindergarten to 12th grade got into the Christmas spirit in December as they par…

+Police blotter information is supplied by local police departments and other law-enforcement agencies.
+All people named are presumed innocent …

 The best local coverage, unlimited